Beninyahead/Python-Snake-Game/readme.md

 # Python Snake
-Python Snake game developed as a learning project
+Python Snake game using the turtle module.
+Developed as a learning project.